Introduction to Bagging and Boosting

 - Boosting is hard to implement in real-time due to the increased complexity of the algorithm.

-- The high flexibility of these techniques results in multiple numbers parameters than have a direct effect on the behaviour of the model.
+- The high flexibility of these techniques results in multiple numbers parameters that directly affect the behaviour of the model.

 The main takeaway is that Bagging and Boosting are a machine learning paradigm in which we use multiple models to solve the same problem and get a better performance And if we combine weak learners properly, then we can obtain a stable, accurate and robust model.
 In this article, I have given a basic overview of Bagging and Boosting.
 In the upcoming articles, you will get to know the different techniques used in both.
 Finally, I will conclude by reminding you that Bagging and Boosting are among the most used techniques of ensemble learning.
 The real art of improving the performance lies in your understanding of when to use which model and how to tune the hyperparameters.